 - Edward Mitchell, funded by ESRC, whose research investigates the role law plays in retail-led urban regeneration schemes, through an actor network approach.

-- Molly Matthewman, whose research investigates the role of law in Graduate Housing in Beijing and London, and the relationship between tenure, identity and 'home'.
+- Molly Matthewman, whose research investigates the role of law in Graduate Housing in London, and the relationship between tenure, identity and 'home'.

 Recent Invited Papers and Keynote Lectures